d4tagirl/d4tagirl.com/about.md

 permalink: /about.html
 ---

 My name is Daniela and I've been working in Data Science for the last 4 years.
 I am from Uruguay, a little country in South America where I also live.
 Originally I studied Economics, but only worked in that field briefly in the Academia.
-Right when I finished my studies I started working for the only credit bureau in Uruguay where I discovered (*and fell in love with!*) Data Science.
+Right when I finished my studies I started working at Equifax Uruguay where I discovered (*and fell in love with!*) Data Science.

 I started in a junior position there as an *Analytics Consultant*.
 I remember the first interview when the guy who was later my boss told me about the role.
 I was so amazed that I told him: "I have no idea how to do that, but I know I can learn fast and I would definitely love the opportunity!".
 That is how I got the job, and was also when I knew what my vocation was.